baijuka/MS1-Project/README.md

 [View the live project here.](https://baijuka.github.io/MS1-Project/)

 This website was developed to create an online presence for MerryWash, an imaginary car valeting business, and thus improve its client base and business.
 MerryWash is a leading car valet business located im Newport South Wales, UK.
 This business provides a number of different services to the public based on their requirements and demands.

 ## UX

 ### Project Goals

-The primary objective of MerryWash is to provide its user a user-friendly, intuitive website capable of providing all required information about the business and its services without any hassle.
-MerryWash focus on two category of clients are their users:
+The primary objective of MerryWash is to provide its users a user-friendly, intuitive website capable of providing all required information about the business and its services without any hassle.
+MerryWash focuses on two category of clients as their users and they are:
 1. Car drivers
 2. Mini vehicle (van) drivers